WildAid/o-fish-android/README.md

 realm_app_id=your_app_id

 # Temporary
-# Set this partition up in the backend Realm app
+# Should match the `agency` attribute in any sample report documents in the Realm app/Atlas cluster
-realm_partition=your_partition
+realm_partition=Parque Nacional Galápagos
 ```

 ## Internal - Remove before making public